Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Speedplay pedals also come in less expensive and more expensive models.
 The major difference between them is the material used in the spindle rather than the pedal body itself.

-The Wahoo Speedplay Comp model uses chrome alloy steel spindles that are coated in black.
-I’ve used these spindles in an uncoated version for years on a set of Speedplay pedals made before Wahoo taking over.
+The Wahoo Speedplay Comp model uses chrome alloy steel spindles coated in black.
+I’ve used these spindles in an uncoated version for years on a set of Speedplay pedals made before Wahoo took over.
 While they don’t look as shiny as the stainless steel used in the current Zero model, they’ve held up well with no hints of corrosion.
 They weigh only 10 grams more per pedal and come with what Wahoo calls the Easy Tension cleats rather than the Standard Tension ones included with the Zeros.

 Except for changing the color of the plastic covers used to make walking easier from yellow to black, the Standard Tension cleats are identical to and cross-compatible with the ones Speedplay used for years on earlier Zero models.
 In normal use on the road, I couldn’t tell any difference clipping into and out of the Easy Tension cleats (they have grey covers).